Tips for Making Disney Dining Reservations at Walt Disney World

 Sebastians Bistro at Disney World

-Dining reservations open up 60 days prior to the start of your trip, at 6 am EST. The Disney website can be a bit fickle, and sometimes that means reservations may open up a little bit early.
-Use this to your advantage and be ready to make reservations by 5:45/5:50 am.
+6 a.m. is EARLY!
+And frankly, you should be up even earlier.
+Dining reservations open up 60 days prior to the start of your trip, at 6 am EST. And since the Disney website can be a bit fickle, sometimes that means reservations may open up a little bit early.
+Use this to your advantage and be ready to make reservations by 5:45/5:50 a.m.
 I will note this is fairly rare, but you’ll want to be on the website early anyway so as soon as those reservations hit the website, you can book.

 Skip the Park Hopper Ticket

-Make sure the party you’re traveling with is linked to your account beforehand.
+Make sure the party you’re traveling with is linked to your account on the Disney Friends and Family List beforehand.
 This will just make things a lot easier!
 If you’re planning on eating with friends who aren’t in your traveling party, you can invite them to share plans with you under “My Disney Experience”.
 Go to “My Family and Friends” and you can invite them via email.
 Have this ready before your dining reservation window opens and booking will be a breeze.
+You’ll also want to double-check that each person in your travel party can “see your plans,” so they too know when the reservations are booked.

 Steakhouse 71 Burger